wmcadigital/wmn-design-system/src/www/pages/components/inset-text/index.njk.md

 - Use a concise heading that a user can easily scan and understand.
 - Make sure the heading is relevant to both the content it's supporting and the context it is providing in the main body text.
-- Add an <code class="wmnds-website-inline-code">aria-label</code> to the parent Example Callout <code class="wmnds-website-inline-code"> div </code> so that users with screen readers understand that the information is important.
+- Add an <code class="tfwmds-website-inline-code">aria-label</code> to the parent Example Callout <code class="tfwmds-website-inline-code"> div </code> so that users with screen readers understand that the information is important.

 {% endmarkdown %}

 {{
     compExample([
-        wmndsInsetText({
+        tfwmdsInsetText({
             contentHTML:  "Example Callout title<br>Example callout description.",
             label: "Example Callout"
         })
     ], {
-      componentPath: "wmnds/components/inset-text/",
+      componentPath: "tfwmds/components/inset-text/",
       njk: true,
-      njkProps: wmndsInsetTextProps,
+      njkProps: tfwmdsInsetTextProps,
       js: false,
       iframe: false
     })